-The effects of education are grossly consistent with previous studies (e.g. Wu and Treiman, 2004): enrollment in a tertiary institution, completion of technical high school, and completion of academic high school are strongly related to individual hukou conversion, although the relative odds of conversion for those with academic and vocational upper middle schooling reverse relative to what Wu and Treiman found.
-The odds of people with at least some tertiary education obtaining urban hukou are more than 11 times the odds for those with below high school education.
-However, the odds multipliers for academic high school and technical high school graduates are 2.0 and 1.6 respectively, whereas Wu and Treiman, using 1996 data, found odds multipliers of 4.1 and 10.7, respectively.
-Not only are the effects found by Wu and Treiman much larger (albeit the models are not totally comparable), but their magnitudes are reversed.
-It could be that the advantage of both academic and technical school has been reduced because it mainly applies to the diminishing state That is, schooling that leads to a private-sector job does not automatically confer urban hukou in the way that it does for comparable jobs in the state sector; and, thus, as the private sector has expanded relative to the state sector, fewer rural-origin graduates are able to convert their hukou.
-Evidence consistent with this claim is that 75% of rural-origin vocational high school graduates and 64% of academic high school graduates whose first post-schooling jobs were in the state sector gained an urban hukou compared to only 37% and 26%, respectively, of those whose first jobs were in the private sector.
-Note that in each sector vocational school graduates were more successful converters than were academic high school graduates.
+The effects of education are grossly consistent with previous studies (e.g. Wu and Treiman, 2004): enrollment in a tertiary institution, completion of technical high school, and completion of academic high school are strongly related to individual hukou conversion, although the relative odds of conversion for those with academic and vocational upper middle schooling both decline and reverse relative to what Wu and Treiman found (recognizing that the models are not fully comparable).
+The odds of people with at least some tertiary education obtaining an urban hukou are more than 11 times the odds for those with below high school education.
+However, the odds multipliers for academic high school and technical high school graduates are 2.1 and 1.7, respectively, whereas Wu and Treiman, using 1996 data, found odds multipliers of 4.1 and 10.7, respectively.
+The decline in the advantage of technical secondary education probably results from the 1994 policy change noted above, in which the state no longer guaranteed jobs; we suspect that this reduced the likelihood that rural-origin technical school graduates could find a job that carried with it an urban hukou.
+In addition, the advantage associated with both types of secondary schooling may have been reduced because it mainly applies to the diminishing state sector.
+That is, schooling that leads to a private-sector job does not automatically confer urban hukou as it did-and to a large extent still does-for comparable jobs in the state sector; thus, as the private sector has expanded relative to the state sector, fewer rural-origin graduates are able to convert their hukou.
+Evidence consistent with this claim is that 75% of rural-origin vocational high school graduates and 64% of academic high school graduates whose first post-schooling jobs were in the state sector gained an urban hukou compared to only 37% and 26%, respectively, of those whose first jobs were in the private sector.10 Note that in each sector vocational school graduates were more successful converters than were academic high school graduates.

-Non-manual workers, manual workers, and retail sales and service workers are much more likely to achieve individual hukou conversion than are farmers (the odds multipliers are, respectively, 10.7, 6.5, and 7.1).
-Rural people with at least one parent a cadre or a soldier also are more likely to obtain urban hukou.
+Non-manual workers, manual workers, and retail sales and service workers are much more likely to achieve individual hukou conversion than are those engaged in agriculture (the odds multipliers are, respectively, 10.8, 6.5, and 7.2).
+Rural people for whom at least one parent was a cadre or a soldier also are more likely to obtain urban hukou.

 Men are less likely than women to convert their hukou.
-This is not surprising since marriage has been a means for peasant women to achieve social and economic mobility in transitional China (Fan and Huang, 1998; Fan and Li, 2002) and marriage migration is much more prevalent among female migrants than among male migrants
+This is not surprising since marriage has been a means for peasant women to achieve social and economic mobility in transitional China (Fan and Huang, 1998; Fan and Li, 2002) and marriage

-&lt;sup>5 These computations are from the CGSS only since the IMHC lacks information on state vs. private sector employment.
+10 These computations are from the CGSS only since the IMHC lacks information on state vs. private sector employment.